maxschlosser/pypew/tutorial/tutorial.md

 The sprite editor consists of the drawing area, the "map", the drawing tools and the selector for the image bank.
 To create a sprite, simply pick a color and draw.
-The active drawing area is 16x16, but you can create bigger sprites, although they become harder to edit.
+The active drawing area is 16x16.
+You can create bigger sprites, but they become harder to edit.

 > Tip: If you're using smaller (at most 8x8) sprites, you can edit multiple animation frames
 > side by side.